hoernsten/lxd/README.md

 ### Prerequisites
 In order to guarantee a flawless execution, there are certain criteria that should be met.

-* The host device is running Ubuntu 18.04 LTS
+* The host server is running Ubuntu 18.04 or 20.04
 * The storage backend is either zfs or btrfs
 * Quotas are enabled for the storage backend of choice